ShamariFeaster/structureJS/README.md

 A module could be a class or it could be some logic or anything you want it to be. `this` inside modules is the window object so you can operate on that level if you wish.
 Making changes to the DOM using jQuery would be a good example of this.

+**NOTE: **Currently, any imports declared using `structureJS.module()` must return a value.
+If your module doesn't need to to return anything to be used by other parts of you app, then you should probably not use a module.
+See **Using Require Function In Non-Modules** for info on how to utilize modules in non-module files.

 ### Maintainability Through Module Semantics ###

 structureJS has some lightweight features that let you write self documenting code.
 When you define a module you can pass the module a `configuration` object contains important data to bootstrap the module as well as semantic data.